 Congress Square Gallery features work in oils, watercolor, acrylics, and giclée prints by R.N.
 Cohen and Stan Leiberman.

-Creative Portland is the official arts agency for the city of Portland and hosts bi-annual exhibits of works by local Maine artists.
+Creative Portland is the official arts agency for the city of Portland and hosts bi-annual juried exhibits of works by local Maine artists.
 Exhibition gallery is located at 84 Free Street and is open weekdays 10-4.
 All local art, all for sale.

 Daunis Fine Handmade Jewelry and Gallery is a jewelry studio and gallery where guests can tour the space and see what the artists are currently working on.